 - Acting for EL insurers pursuing contribution in a high-value personal injury claim for hospital’s allegedly negligent treatment of claimant following eye injury at work, which led to loss of the eye.

 - Acting for an RTA defendant’s motor insurer pursuing contribution in a paraplegic claim where the hospital failed to spot claimant’s lumbar disc injury shortly after the accident against a background of ankylosing spondylosis.

 - Dealing with the quantum aspects of a catastrophic birth injury (cerebral palsy) claim

-Steven has been instructed to appear at inquests arising from work accidents, RTAs or deaths in residential or care homes.
-He has undertaken a two-week jury inquest into a swimming pool death during a school swimming lesson and a 3-day jury inquest arising from a roll-away HGV.
+Steven has been instructed to appear at inquests arising from work accidents, RTAs and deaths in residential or care homes.
+He has undertaken jury inquests into a swimming pool death during a school swimming lesson, a driver’s death arising from a roll-away HGV and deaths in care homes.
 He was retained on behalf of a major construction company in what was to be a three-week inquest involving 12 represented parties arising from multiple fatalities in sequential RTAs on a particular stretch of road where works had been carried out, and appeared at numerous pre-inquest hearings before successfully extricating his client completely from the inquest.

 Examples typical of Steven’s work include:

 - Advising historic liability insurers in a living mesothelioma claim on issues over coverage, exclusions, estoppel and withdrawal of admissions.